 Coconut water has long been served as a refreshing beverage in the hot and humid climates of South America and Southeast Asia.
-Over the past year or so, it has gained a loyal following in the United States too.
+Over the past few years or so, it has gained a loyal following in the United States too.
 The reasons are simple: it tastes good, it's loaded with good nutrition, and it's natural.
 And it contains relatively few calories.
-What's more, coconut water is often promoted as a mineral-rich rehydrating beverage for athletes-it restores fluids and minerals lost during exercise.
+What's more, coconut water is often promoted as a mineral-rich rehydrating beverage for athletes—it restores fluids and minerals lost during exercise.
 For those who don't routinely pump iron or pound the pavement, it's a tasty beverage with a light coconut taste.

 Coconut water is distinctive and very different from coconut milk, a thick cream-like liquid commonly used in Thai cuisine.
 Coconut water is obtained from young green coconuts.
 Slight variations in flavor result from different growing regions.

 According to Bruce Fife, ND, author of Coconut Water for Health and Healing, coconut trees can grow to a height of 100 feet and live for 70 years.
 The trees yield bunches of five to 12 coconuts year-round.

 Most coconut water comes from Indonesia, Brazil, the Philippines, India, or Sri Lanka.
 It may have remained a regional beverage had it not been for improvements in low-cost (and recyclable) packaging technology.
 Fresh coconut water spoils when it is not quickly consumed or refrigerated, precluding its shipment over long distances.
 Researchers found that packaging coconut water in aseptic Tetra Pak cartons protects against heat and bacteria.
 Coconut water is best served cool.